-Recent advances in surgical and radiation treatments have significantly extended average survival times of patients with brain tumors.
+Advances in surgical and radiation treatments have significantly extended survival for people with brain tumors.
 These new treatments can often help reduce the size and progression of malignant gliomas.

 The survival rates in people with brain tumors depend on many different variables:

-Glioblastoma multiforme has the worst prognosis with 5-year survival rates of only 14% for people ages 20 - 44, and 1% for patients age 55 - 64.
+Glioblastoma multiforme has the worst prognosis with 5-year survival rates of only about 17% for people ages 20 to 44 and 4% for people age 55 to 64.
 The 5-year survival rate for children is about 20%.
-Survival rates tend to be highest for younger patients and decrease with age.
+Survival rates tend to be highest for younger people and decrease with age.

 In tumors that contain a mixture of different-grade cells, the tumor is graded according to the highest-grade cells in the mixture, even if there are very few of them.